 However, when we have successfully defended your claims and your compensation award received, we will deduct a 25% “success fee” for the work we have put in.

-Time Limit For Medical Negligence Claims
+Time Limit For Surgical Malpractice Claims

 According to the Limitation Act of 1980, a three-year time limit is given for making medical negligence claims.
 This period of time becomes effective from the date of the surgical negligence or when you found out about it.